 Instead of trying to scam or steal personal information, strangers might ask you for photos or videos of yourself.
 The person may pretend to be someone you know.
 Never send photos of yourself to numbers you don’t recognize.
 This also goes for people on Snapchat or Instagram or other apps.
-If someone is asking for pictures or videos, take a screenshot and show your parents.
+If someone is asking for pictures or videos, take a screenshot and investigate.

 5. Talk to an adult about whatever makes you uncomfortable

-If you come across something in an app or online that seems strange or makes you feel uncomfortable, discuss it with your parents or an adult you trust.
+If you come across something in an app or online that seems strange or makes you feel uncomfortable, discuss it with your someone you trust.
 This might sound scary, but they want you to be safe while using the internet, and they can explain what you’re seeing and give you advice for dealing with it in the future.
 And remember, if something seems too good to be true, it probably is!

 Cell phones are exciting, but they can also be overwhelming.
 They give us access to a world of information and entertainment.
-If you have questions about using your phone or anything you find online, make sure to talk to your parents.
+If you have questions about using your phone, making your phone more safe and secure, or anything you find online, proceed with caution.
 They can give you advice on how they use their phones and how to stay safe with yours.

 Victoria Schmid enjoys writing about technology for the “everyday” person.
 She is a specialist in online business marketing and consumer technology.
 She has a background in broadcast journalism.